nqpz/mult3plus1/README.md

 proved in order to prove that an integer $N > 1$ will always get smaller when run through the calculation of the conjecture.

-Try running `stack run mult3plus1-symbolic` with one of these arguments:
+Try running `stack exec mult3plus1-symbolic` with one of these arguments:

   - `graph N`: Print the tree as a GraphViz dot graph.